 That’s just a small smattering of what you’ll find, and I didn’t mention the common things like flammkuchen, brats, currywurst, etc.

-One thing is certain: You will not go hungry at a Christmas market in Europe!
+One thing is certain: You will not go hungry at a European Christmas market!

 Christmas Market Tips: What to Wear